starnowski/posmulten/README.md

 <br/>
 <br/>

-Another crucial function is that one which set current tenant identifier in database connection.
+Another crucial function is that one which sets current tenant identifier in database connection.
+The [property name](#setting-the-property-name-that-stores-tenant-identifier-value) and [function name](#setting-function-name-that-sets-the-current-tenant-identifier) can customized.
+The type of function argument is the same as the default type for tenant identifier value which can be [customized](#setting-of-type-for-tenant-identifier-value).
 <br/>

 `